 Routine & Consistency

-Turning your choice of physical activity into a must do each day, will give you some time to reflect and let your brain rest while your body does the work.
-After a few weeks of forcing yourself to do this, it will feel natural, and your body will crave that you time.
+Turning your choice of physical activity into a must-do each day will give you some time to reflect and let your brain rest while your body does the work.
+After a few weeks of forcing yourself to do this, it will feel natural, and your body will crave that time.

 This will only enhance your performance in all other aspects of your college life.
 In addition to this, exercise promotes mental clarity, which is something that is absolutely needed when studying and attending classes.